greatvovan/ios-backup-browser/README.md

 ## Progress bar

 Export usually runs quite fast on SSD storage, but may take longer on HDDs.
-To get a sense of progress, you can install [tqdm](https://github.com/tqdm/tqdm) module.
+To get a sense of export progress, you can install [tqdm](https://github.com/tqdm/tqdm) module.

 `pip install tqdm`